churchlandlab/chipmunk/README.md

 Arena size is 20x20cm.
 An additional chamber can attached to hold an observer.

 1. walls and floor - laser cut drawings there is an additional 3d part to connect the walls - use transparent red acrylic #2423 from *Pololu*, 6mm.
+Where can we find small hinges?
 2. test the stimuli and put the results in a figure here somewhere.
 With a description of how to do this.
 3. Do we use a sound card??
 What the latency?
 Fixed?
 How fixed?
 4. 3d parts for the ports 2 - adapt the design so that head gear on a mouse is not does not touch the port during licking.
 Can we do this just with a spout and capacitive sensing?